How to Write the Wake Forest University Essays 2025-2026

 Tell us what piques your intellectual curiosity or has helped you understand the world’s complexity.
 This can include a work you’ve read, a project you’ve completed for a class, and even co-curricular activities in which you have been involved.
 (150 words)

 This prompt gives you two options to choose from.
-On the one hand, you could write an essay about a topic that interests you—but on the other hand, you can choose something that helps you make sense of the world around you.
-These things aren’t mutually exclusive though; something can both pique your interest and help you cope with the complexities of life.
+On the one hand, you could write an essay about a topic that interests you, but on the other hand, you can choose something that helps you make sense of the world around you.
+These things aren’t mutually exclusive, though; something can both pique your interest and help you cope with the complexities of life.

-Despite what you choose, the important thing is to demonstrate your intellect and broader way of thinking.
+Regardless of what you choose, the important thing is to demonstrate your intellect and broader way of thinking.
 Whether you’re sharing something you are passionate about or something that shapes your perspective, you need to make sure the admissions officers walk away knowing that you are a thoughtful student.

 Intellectual Curiosity